About Us Our Company ESG Data Center Anti-Bribery and Corruption Policy

 • Cash, cash equivalents (such as gift certificates/cards), stock, personal property, and assumption or forgiveness of a debt.

-• Gifts, meals, entertainment, and travel—any corporate travel, gifts, entertainment, and meals must be proportionate to the occasion and comply with the gift & entertainment policy/standards applicable to your location.
+• Gifts, meals, entertainment, and travel—any corporate travel, gifts, entertainment, and meals must be proportionate to the occasion.

-• Charitable contributions—if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made in order to obtain or retain business or to secure other improper business advantage.
+• Charitable contributions or sponsorships — if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made in order to obtain or retain business or to secure other improper business advantage.

 • Job offers or internship awards—offers to government officials (or their relatives) can present a risk of violating anti-bribery or anticorruption laws and regulations.
 Compliance must be consulted prior to making such offers.